AbhiAlest/NeuroScan/README.md

 <h1 align="center">NeuroScan</h1>
 <br />
 <p align="center">
 A deep learning algorithm that uses CNN and RNN to detect a variety of brain tumors (including meningioma, glioma, and pituitary tumors).
-NeuroScan algorithmic optimizations are in development.
+NeuroScan algorithmic optimizations are in development, along with the UI.
 </p>
 <br />